jaminejunior0-a11y/Termux-AI/README.md

  * Standard Commands: Run any shell command (ls, pkg install, git, etc.) as usual.
  * AI Integration: Use the ai keyword to talk to the assistant.
    * Example: ai how do I find large files in this directory?
- * Clear Screen: Use clear to refresh the dashboard and banner.
+ * Clear Screen: Use clear to refresh the dashboard.
-🔗 Bridge Configuration (Personalization)
-To keep the core script clean for GitHub, you can add your personal drive shortcuts (like xdrive or tdrive) to your ~/.bashrc file:
-# Example Bridge Shortcuts
-alias xdrive='cd /sdcard/xdrive && echo "Media Drive Active"'
-alias tdrive='cd /sdcard/tdrive && echo "Projects Drive Active"'

 🛡️ Ethical Use
 This tool is intended for Cybersecurity hobbyists and Developers.
 Always ensure you have permission before performing audits or network scans on infrastructure you do not own.